robconery/blog/_posts/2012-04-05-cleaning-up-deep-callback-nesting-with-nodes-eventemitter.md

 So what's going on here?
 Well first - there are no more callbacks - we don't need them!
 We have events to listen to.

 I'm using Node's built-in EventEmitter object to "graft" on some functionality to my Customer object.
-Javascript doesn't have inheritance, per se, but you can take the prototype of one function and pop it on another.
+JavaScript doesn't have inheritance, per se, but you can take the prototype of one function and pop it on another.

 Node helps you with this using the "util" library.
 On line 42 we're telling the util to push the prototype from events.EventEmitter onto our Customer function.
 Notice that this is a function, not an instance of a function as I had in the first example above.